aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

         }
     },
     "subproject": {
-        "Description": "Subproject of the participant",
+        "Description": "Cohort of the participant",
         "Levels": {
             "IEEG": "IEEG Atlas"
         }